Black Widow (Chechnya): Background

 According to Marc Sagement, who takes part in the Foreign Policy Research Institute's Center for the Study of Terrorism, there is a strong relationship between becoming a Black Widow and having personal connections to terror networks.
 In other words, recruitment of Black Widows usually occurs through friendships or familial relationships.
 Approximately, twenty seven percent of Black Widows were married or had personal connections to terrorists before becoming terrorists themselves.
 Further, Black Widows had similar prior experiences before becoming terrorists.
 These prior experiences include losing close family members that resulted from conflicts with the Russian forces.

 Although Chechen suicide bombers do not have personality disorders prior to becoming terrorists, research shows that they have deep personal trauma, which leads them to embrace terrorist ideologies causing them to join the Black Widows.
-Furthermore, Chechens believe it is ethically correct to take revenge if one's loved ones has passed away.
-Another perspective of how Black Widows form is that after post traumatic events, people in general, not just Chechen women, tend to turn to extreme religious views to form a sense of identity and belonging.
+Furthermore, Chechens believe it is ethically correct to take revenge if one's loved one has died.
+Another perspective of how Black Widows form is that after traumatic events, people in general, not just Chechen women, tend to turn to extreme religious views to form a sense of identity and belonging.
 Thus, jihadist ideologies provides this medium for Chechen women who experienced extreme post traumatic experiences thus transforming them into Black Widows.
 Combined with personal trauma, cultural responsibility for social justice, and extreme religious viewpoints to take revenge, these factors mold Chechen women to become Black Widows.